Stress-Testing Emotional Support Models: Moving from Homogeneous to Diverse Help Seekers: Data Construction and Feature Formulation

 \subsubsection{Linguistic Features}

-Complementing these psychological features, we define three linguistic attributes that capture diverse structural patterns.
+We further define three linguistic attributes that capture diverse structural patterns.
 The \textbf{verbosity level} is defined as a five-level feature based on the distribution of seeker utterance lengths.
 We additionally include a binary \textbf{user profanity flag}, detected using the \texttt{profanity\_check} library.
-Finally, the \textbf{total dialogue turns level} serves as a structural feature defining the overall length of the interaction.
+Finally, the \textbf{total dialogue turns level} captures the overall length of the interaction.